amirya-me/GaOx/README.md

 # GaOx
-Gambling With Is Boring Do That With Your System32 ;)
+Gambling With Money Is Boring Do That With Your System32 ;)